StandUp for Kids proclaims that Black lives matter and commits to seven action steps.

 We hold ourselves accountable to the following actions:

-Training people across our organization in anti-racism practices by hiring on-the-ground trainers in geographic areas where we do our work.
+Training people across our organization in anti-racism practices by hiring a trainer to host sessions and offer follow-up consultation.

 Speaking through social media and volunteer trainings, more frequently and candidly about connections between race and homelessness.
 We affirm that the role of unexamined privilege and race-blindness, even among helpers, will continue the injustices we seek to extinguish.